dylanirlbeck/til/README.md

 # TIL

-A collection of write-ups on things I came across on a day to day.
+A collection of (hopefully) concise write-ups on things I've come across.

 ### Categories